bcmi/Object-Shadow-Generation-Dataset-DESOBA/README.md

 you should provide foreground object mask and background image without foreground shadow.

 - For our SGRNet method:

--- with background object mask and background shadow mask, you can modify (reseting the paths of your data) and run, `/src/script/SGRNet_RealComposite.sh`
+-- with background object mask and background shadow mask, you can modify (reseting the paths of your own data) and run,

+`/src/script/SGRNet_RealComposite.sh`

--- without background object mask and background shadow mask, you can modify (reseting the paths of your data) and run, `/script/SGRNet_RealComposite_2.sh`
+-- without background object mask and background shadow mask, you can modify (reseting the paths of your own data) and run,

+`/src/script/SGRNet_RealComposite_2.sh`

 - For baselines methods:
-you can run,
+you can run,\
+`/src/script/Pix2pix_RealComposite.sh` \
+`/src/script/Pix2pixRes_RealComposite.sh`\
+`/src/script/ARShadowGAN_RealComposite.sh`\
+`/src/script/MaskshadowGAN_RealComposite.sh`\
+`/src/script/ShadowGAN_RealComposite.sh`\
-`Pix2pix_RealComposite.sh`, `Pix2pixRes_RealComposite.sh`,`ARShadowGAN_RealComposite.sh`,`MaskshadowGAN_RealComposite.sh`,`ShadowGAN_RealComposite.sh` to produce shadow for real composite images using pretrained baseline models.
+to produce foreground shadow for your own composite images using pretrained baseline models.